jwang1122/java/ap2021/src/com/huaxia/ap2021/iteration/loop.md

 	(D) [2, 6, 8, 21, 1]
 	(E) [1, 2, 6, 8, 21]
 	```
-1. Given nums—a rectanglular, but not necessarily square, two-dimensional array of integers, choose the code to correctly print the array:
+1. Given numsâ€”a rectanglular, but not necessarily square, two-dimensional array of integers, choose the code to correctly print the array:

 	```java
 		int[][] arr2d = { { 1, 2, 3, 4 }, { 5, 6, 7, 8 } };